 Raspberries are one of the easiest fruits to grow in your garden and after a year or two can produce a raspberry glut that needs using up.
-This is always exciting and nothing is more rewarding than seeing those berries develop.
-However, they do produce a decent amount and raspberries do not last long sadly once they’ve been picked.
+This is always exciting and nothing is more rewarding than seeing those fruit develop.
+However, raspberry plants do produce a large crop, and the berries do not last long once they’ve been picked.
 For this reason, sometimes having so many raspberries growing at one time can make you fear there will be some that go bad.

 Freeze Your Raspberry Glut

 Surprisingly, raspberries freeze quite well as long as you choose firm fruit from the offset.

 You can either freeze raspberries whole or blend them first and freeze – perfect for those smoothie and ice cream recipes!
 They just need a quick wash and then they are ready to be frozen.

 See our guide on freezing raspberries for a thorough breakdown of freezing, storing, and using raspberries out of your home frezzer.

 Make Raspberry Glut Smoothies

 Who doesn’t love a smoothie?
 Even most kids will happily take a smoothie when offered – it’s so much nicer than chomping on a piece of fruit!

 It’s also a very productive way of using up an abundance of mushy raspberries.
 You don’t even need to thaw them first when using them in a smoothie – if it couldn’t be any easier.

 This recipe is quick and simple to make if you have a lot of berries to use up.
 This is an excellent recipe to use berries straight from the freezer with if you have opted to freeze your raspberry glut.